mkloubert/nativescript-chatview/README.md

 }
 ```

-To get an idea on how a `ChatView` is defined, you can have a look at the following XML definition:
+To understand how a `ChatView` is defined, you can have a look at the following XML definition:

 ```xml
 <ChatView className="nsChatView-view"